Tadalafil

 - swallow one tablet with water at least 30 minutes before having sex

-Avoid drinking lots of alcohol as this can make tadalafil less effective when you take it.
+When taking tadalafil, you should avoid drinking lots of alcohol as this can make tadalafil less effective when you take it.
+You should also avoid drinking grapefruit juice as this can interfere with how it works.

 It’s important that you do not take more than one tadalafil tablet a day.
 If you take too much tadalafil, please get in touch with your doctor straight away.
 You may experience side effects if you take too much tadalafil.